 The weight of the internal flywheel is not specified.
 But considering the overall weight of the bike, it probably doesn’t weigh more than 20 lbs (9 kg).
 It has a balanced structure and provides an exceptionally smooth pedaling motion.
 It is bi-directional, so you can pedal in reverse if you want on this bike.

 However, it does not have a freewheel, the pedals continue to move for as long as the flywheel is spinning, and you cannot coast on it.

 The bike’s drivetrain uses two parallel v-belts.
 Therefore, maintenance is not necessary as it would be the case for a chain drive system.
 Also, the pedaling motion is tranquil, while vibration during pedaling is zero.

 The bike comes with a durable crankset.
 However, since it’s not a spin bike, it is not made for standing up on the pedals.
 The pedals are a durable ABS material; they feature a textured surface and adjustable straps so you can correctly secure your feet on them.
 And finally, they’re weighted, so they always turn face-up if you remove your feet from them.

 The bike’s console features an LCD similar to the one on the ProForm 135 CSX upright bike.
 However, it does not have an LED backlight.
 It has three sub-sections.
 The top section shows speed in revolutions per minute (RPM), the power output in watts, and your heart rate when you use the handlebar sensors.
 It also shows the resistance level for a few seconds when you change it.

 The display shows each one of these metrics for several seconds.
-Also, if you will be using an HR chest strap, the top screen will indicate your pulse.
+Also, if you will be using an HR chest strap (sold separately), the top screen will indicate your pulse.